genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/07_calculated-data.md

 ```
 ### Build and deploy

-You will need to Build and deploy again, once we re changing a view.
+Because we have changed a view, you will need to build and deploy again.

 import BuildAndDeploy from "/snippet/_build_and_deploy.md"